DrBibop/RoR2VRMod/README.md

 # Installation
 It is recommended to use a mod manager such as [r2modman](https://thunderstore.io/package/ebkr/r2modman/) and press the "Install with Mod Manager" button.
 Once done, you can start the game using the "Start modded" button.

-For manual download, make sure to have [BepInEx](https://thunderstore.io/package/bbepis/BepInExPack/), [HookGenPatcher](https://thunderstore.io/package/RiskofThunder/HookGenPatcher/) and [R2API](https://thunderstore.io/package/tristanmcpherson/R2API/) installed.
+For manual download, make sure to have [BepInEx](https://thunderstore.io/package/bbepis/BepInExPack/) and [MMHOOK Standalone](https://thunderstore.io/package/XoXFaby/MMHOOK_Standalone/) installed.
 You can then download the VR mod with the "Manual Download" button and copy the `plugins` and `patchers` folder into the `BepInEx` folder.

 # FAQ
 ### Wouldn't it be nauseating to play in VR?